 1. Keep up with the available technology

-Websites now allow you to integrate things like blogs, polls, online shops, streaming videos, social media and even phone numbers that change based on where the user is located to make it seem like your business is based locally.
+Websites now allow you to integrate things like blogs, polls, online shops, streaming videos, social media feeds and even phone numbers that change based on where the user is located to make it seem like your business is based locally.
 The list of technologies that can be integrated into a website is ever-growing, and reviewing your website is the first step towards harnessing these technologies.
 Another critical consideration is whether your website is mobile friendly.

 2. Keep your design fresh